secretstartups/handbook/blog/release-posts/index.html.md

 The content review of the Usability, Performance improvements, and bug fixes MRs are the responsibility of the Release Post Manager and the TW Lead.

 The review and any needed adjustment to the ordering of secondary features due to stakeholder feedback is the responsibility of the release post manager.
-Secondary features, bug fixes, usability, performance improvements, deprecations, removals, and upgrade notes are all sorted alphabetically by title, grouped by stage.
+Secondary features, bug fixes, usability, performance improvements, removals, and upgrade notes are all sorted alphabetically by title, grouped by stage.
+Deprecations are sorted by planned removal date.
 To affect the sort order of the secondary features, a change to the content block's `title` is required.
 The release post manager should work with the product managers of the content blocks to make these changes, to ensure accuracy and alignment.

 After the Review App for the release post has been generated, the Release Post Manager solicits additional feedback from the CEO and [product leaders](https://about.gitlab.com/handbook/product/product-leadership/#product-leadership-team-structure) via Slack in the #release-post channel.
 Clearly communicate when they can expect to start their review 24 hours in advance; this is especially important when the review must happen over the weekend.
 A best practice for capturing feedback from Slack is to copy the feedback into the MR comments with checkboxes to ensure each item is addressed.
 PMs can be tagged there also for easier tracking and follow up.
 Refer to [this 13.0 MR comment thread](https://gitlab.com/gitlab-com/www-gitlab-com/-/merge_requests/48201#note_345230940) for reference.